neolaw84/image-scraper/README.md

   * Minimum config
   * Site with pagination
   * Each page has multiple sub-pages (model pages)
-  * Each model page has multiple sub-pages (gallery pages)
+  * Each model page has multiple sibling-pages
-  * Each gallery page has links to images
+  * Each model page has links to images
   * Produces url to uuid table as meta data
   * Delays randomly